exercism/go/exercises/binary-search/README.md

 so locating an item (or determining its absence) takes logarithmic time.
 A binary search is a dichotomic divide and conquer search algorithm.

+## Coding the solution

+Look for a stub file having the name binary_search.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.